3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/Mainline_Your_SV08_MAX.md

 <br>

-### If automatic calibrateion keeps failing try running these commands top to bottom....
+### If automatic calibration keeps failing try running these commands top to bottom....

 >[!NOTE]
 >You can change the DRIVE_CURRENT from 15 to whatever value you want to calibrate at